Skip to main content

 • What are the best ways to approach user authentication and access management?

-• What security and compliance best practices will you need to set up?
+• What security and cloud disaster recovery best practices will you need to set up?

 • What security measures will you implement to minimize the likelihood of disasters?

 Remember!
-Ensuring your DR plan is aligned with your RTO and RPO specifications for smooth business operations is crucial.
+It is crucial to ensure your DR plan is aligned with your RTO and RPO specifications for smooth business operations.

 Step 6: Put Your Disaster Recovery Plan on Paper